gotthardp/lorawan-server/ISSUE_TEMPLATE.md

 Before submitting a bug report please
+ - read the Troubleshooting documentation;
- - make sure you are running the latest lorawan-server version;
+ - make sure you are running the latest stable release;
  - inspect the debug.log to check if there are some warnings or errors reported.